 Spread the word.
 Send suggestions.
 Stay in touch.
 Take your own action!

 Tell a friend about BURNED and the biomass issue.
 Like us on Facebook.
 Let us know what’s going on in your community or region.
-Work for true energy and climate solutions.
+Work for true renewable energy and climate solutions.
 Help protect forests in whatever way you can.